 That stress you feel after a night might be more than just regret.
 Alcohol changes levels of serotonin and other neurotransmitters in the brain, which can worsen anxiety, according to Healthline.
 This can make you feel even worse once the alcohol has worn off.

 The next day after a consuming a few drinks, we don't usually look our best.
 This is because alcohol causes bloating and inflammation in the body, which can lead to red eyes and a puffy face, according to holistic skincare expert Paula Simpson, who spoke to Fox News.
 All that dehydration can also cause your body to hold on to water weight.

 7. Your Brain Doesn't Function As Well

 After a night of drinking, your working memory can be impacted, and you might find that you have a diminished ability to perform basic tasks, according to research from Keele University.
-"Studies have shown that even a single night of binge drinking can kill brain cells, cause brain shrinkage, and even cause frontal lobe damage," says de Mello.
+Research shows that even one night of binge drinking can destroy brain cells, as well as "cause brain shrinkage, and even cause frontal lobe damage," says de Mello.

 8. Your Blood Sugar Drops

 Ever felt shaky and weak after a long night?
 You can thank alcohol's effect on blood sugar for that.
 Alcohol causes your blood sugar levels to drop, as quickly as immediately or even up to 12 hours later, according to Livestrong.
 This can lead to feelings of dizziness and fatigue.